SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Experiments

 \subsubsection{Simulation}

 In the simulation, we set the camera intrinsic matrix and relative transformations of the camera to Flexiv and Flexiv to Franka based on the real-world calibration results.
 We use PyBullet~\cite{coumans2021} to simulate the real world, which is different from our differentiable physics simulation for quantitative experiments.
-Objects are initialized with a random pose within manually defined bounds.
-Due to the page limit, we put the detailed description of the simulation in the~\href{https://sites.google.com/view/sam-rl}{supplementary}.
+Objects are initialized with a random pose within manually defined bounds as described following.